Kolmogorov complexity and computably enumerable sets: Computably enumerable splittings and Kolmogorov complexity

 The proof of Theorem \ref{thrm_splitk} can be written for $\leq_C$ instead of $\leq_K$ with no essential changes.
 This trivial modification gives the following analogue. \begin{thm}[Splitting with cone avoidance for $\leq_C$] Let $A$ be a c.e.\ set such that $A \not\leq_C \emptyset$ and let $X$ be a $\Delta^0_2$ set such that $X \not\leq_C \emptyset$.
 Then $A$ is the union of two c.e.\ sets $A_0, A_1$ such that $A_0\cap A_1=\emptyset$, $A_0 |_C A_1$ and $A_i <_C A$, $X\not\leq_C A_i$ for $i=0,1$. \end{thm}

 The above results establish the existence of c.e.\ splittings of strictly lesser complexity.
-We would like to know if it is always possible to split a c.e.\ set into two parts of the same initial segment complexity.
+We wished to know if it is always possible to split a c.e.\ set into two parts of the same initial segment complexity.
 It is not hard to see that there exist specially crafted c.e.\ sets that can be split into two c.e.\ sets of the same complexity.
 For example, given any c.e.\ set $A$ the set $A\oplus A$ has this property.
-We do not know whether every c.e.\ set $A$ is the union of two c.e.\ sets $B,C$ such that $B\cap C=\emptyset$ and $A\equiv_K B\equiv_K \equiv C$.
+In \cite{cek2012} it was shown that every c.e.\ set $A$ is the union of two c.e.\ sets $B,C$ such that $B\cap C=\emptyset$ and $A\equiv_K B\equiv_K \equiv C$; also it was shown that this result is not true in the case of plain initial segment complexity.
 The same question has been studied in the context of Turing degrees.
 Lachlan \cite{Lachlan:67} showed that there exists a c.e.\ set that cannot be split into two c.e.\ sets of the same Turing degree.
 The c.e.\ sets which can be split into two c.e.\ sets of the same Turing degree are called mitotic and were studied in \cite{Ladner:73, Ladner:73*1} and \cite{Downey.Slaman:89}.

 A related topic of interest concerns the relationship of $\leq_K, \leq_C$ with $\leq_T$ in the context of c.e.\ sets.
 This was studied in \cite{MRmerstcdhdtd} more generally, but the arguments used there provide facts about the c.e.\ case as well.
 For example, the $K$-degree of the halting set does not contain all the c.e.\ members of any c.e.\ Turing degree.
 Moreover the same holds for the $C$-degree of the halting set.
-Further results (along the lines of the theorems in \cite{MRmerstcdhdtd}) relating $\leq_K, \leq_C$ with $\leq_T$ in the case of the c.e.\ sets may be obtained by a more careful examination of the methods in \cite{MRmerstcdhdtd}.
+Further results (along the lines of the theorems in \cite{MRmerstcdhdtd}) relating $\leq_K, \leq_C$ with $\leq_T$ in the case of the c.e.\ sets may be obtained by a careful examination of the methods in \cite{MRmerstcdhdtd}.